 The Indian Residential School Settlement Agreement is a comprehensive residential school package containing provisions for a Common Experience Payment (CEP), an Independent Assessment Process (IAP), commemorative activities, a Truth and Reconciliation Commission, and healing.
-The Aboriginal Healing Foundation received a further five-year commitment of \$125 million from the Government of Canada as part of the Indian Residential School Settlement Agreement.
+The Aboriginal Healing Foundation received a further fiveyear commitment of \$125 million from the Government of Canada as part of the Indian Residential School Settlement Agreement.
 In anticipation of several possible outcomes, the AHF Board of Directors met to study and discuss future funding strategies.
 As a consequence, the Foundation was in a state of readiness when the Indian Residential Schools Settlement Agreement was announced, enabling us to move forward in our work of supporting critical community healing initiatives.

 Funds from the 2007 Indian Residential School Settlement Agreement enabled the AHF to provide three-year extensions to grants.
-Assuming that no further funds is forthcoming, on the 31st of March 2010, these 134 community healing projects will lose the funding support of the Aboriginal Healing Foundation.
-We anticipate that most of the projects we currently support will, in the absence of additional funding, cease operations in 2010.
+On the 31st of March 2010, Aboriginal Healing Foundation funding to these 134 community projects was exhausted.
+Most of the healing projects have as a consequence closed.

-Together, AHF-supported projects constitute a one-of-a-kind national healing network dedicated to and focused upon addressing the intergenerational legacy of physical and sexual abuse in Canada's Indian Residential School System.
-This healing network furthermore complements and supports the work of the Truth and Reconciliation Commission of Canada and the Indian Residential School Resolution Health Support Program.
+Together, AHF-supported projects constituted a one-of-a-kind national healing network dedicated to and focused upon addressing the intergenerational legacy of physical and sexual abuse in Canada's Indian Residential School System.
+This healing network furthermore complemented and supported the work of the Truth and Reconciliation Commission of Canada and the Indian Residential School Resolution Health Support Program.
+We are very proud to have been able to contribute to the healing work undertaken by communities.